An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - A dull thud.
 The physician will use a test called percussion, in which the chest is tapped lightly.
 A dull thud, instead of a hollow drum-like sound, indicates certain conditions that suggest pneumonia.
 These conditions include consolidation (in which the lung becomes filled with fluid and pus) and pleural effusion (fluid build-up in the space between the lungs and the lining around it).

 Although current antibiotics can attack a wide spectrum of organisms, it is best to use an antibiotic that targets the specific one making a person sick.
 Unfortunately, people carry many bacteria, and sputum and blood tests are not always effective in distinguishing between harmless and harmful kinds.
-The Infectious Diseases Society of America/American Thoracic Society (IDSA/ATS) recommends diagnostic testing when it may impact the choice of antibiotic and in patients with a high likelihood of accurate results (sicker patients).
+The Infectious Diseases Society of America/American Thoracic Society (IDSA/ATS) recommends diagnostic testing when it may impact the choice of antibiotic and in people with a high likelihood of accurate results (sicker patients).
 Many of these laboratory tests take 4 to 5 days or longer to complete, however, and therapy should be started before results are available.

 Although viral pneumonia accounts for more than a third of CAP cases, it can sometimes be difficult to determine if the pneumonia is viral or bacterial in origin.